sfrunzi/UUV_Object_Avoidance_APF_ROS/src/apf_algorithm/README.md

 Make sure your RGB-D camera is publishing the 3D point cloud data to the appropriate topic.

-## Configuration

-Configuration parameters for the obstacle avoidance algorithm can be found in the `config/params.yaml` file.
-You can adjust parameters such as potential field weights and distance thresholds to fine-tune the behavior of the algorithm.

 ## Algorithm Overview

 The potential field algorithm works by creating attractive and repulsive forces based on the position of the robot and nearby obstacles.
 The robot is attracted to its goal while being repelled by obstacles, allowing it to navigate safely in its environment.
+The approach for this implementation was adapted from: https://ieeexplore.ieee.org/document/9755133

 ## Dependencies